illinois-impact/ece408_project/readme.md

 We compile and link your `cpu-new-forward.cc` with the `-pg` flag, which creates a `gmon.out` artifact containing profile information when the binary `m1` is executed.
 To analyze this information in human readable form, modify `rai_build.yml` and add the line

-    - gprof m1 gmon.out
+    - /bin/bash -c "gprof -Q m1 gmon.out"

-By default, `gprof` prints both a flat profile and a call graph.
-See "Interpreting gprof's Output" in the [GNU gprof Documentation](https://sourceware.org/binutils/docs/gprof/index.html).
+By default, `gprof` prints both a flat profile and a call graph (see "Interpreting gprof's Output" in the [GNU gprof Documentation](https://sourceware.org/binutils/docs/gprof/index.html)).
+With the `-Q` flag, we only print the flat profile.
+The information you need should be near the beginning of `gprof`'s output, so you can pipe the output to `grep` (with your function's name) or `head` to find the information you need.

 The provided `m1.cc` is identical to the one used by `--submit=m1`.
+For this milestone, submit a text file `report.txt`.

 | Report  |
 | ------------ |